bucs110a0spring22/ch-8-lab-nagimad/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ creating a string library

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 3/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ n/a

 ## REFERENCES:
- < List any outside resources used >
+ python library - lecture notes
 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >